 For centuries, interior designers have prized the timeless beauty of fine wood.
 Now Sinks Gallery brings you a stunning collection of wood kitchen sinks, teak wood vessel sinks, and even wood bath and soaking tubs.
-The idea of a custom sink constructed in wood may surprise, but wooden farmhouse sinks, vessel sinks and wood bathtubs have a long history of home use.
+The idea of a custom sink constructed of wood may surprise, but wooden farmhouse sinks, vessel sinks, and wood bathtubs have a long history of home use.
 They are truly beautiful, sustainable, long-lasting pieces at the height of luxury.

 After working in the plumbing industry for over 20 years I’ve seen just about every type of sink you can imagine.
 Several years ago, intrigued by some artisan-created sinks I’d seen, I set out on a quest to find high-quality artisan sinks that were functional and long-lasting.

 I started with glass sinks and GlassArtistsGallery.com and then expanded my search to other mediums—metal, stone, ceramic, and wood.
 The result of this journey is Sinks Gallery—the finest collection of artisan and designer sinks found anywhere in the world.

-The most difficult part was finding quality wood sink that withstand the rigors of daily use while maintaining the richness of the material—it was truly a challenge!
+The most difficult part was finding a quality wood sink that withstands the rigors of daily use while maintaining the richness of the material—it was truly a challenge!
 We have scoured the world to come up with our collection and can definitively answer the question posed in the title of this article—do they work?
-Yes they do!
+Yes, they do!

 Besides selling several wood artisans wood sinks, Sinks Gallery now includes our own teak sink collection, which is part of our SoLuna line of rustic and ethnic stone, wood, and copper products that include sinks, bathtubs, and lighting.

 Here’s some in-depth information about each of our wood sink lines: